ElucidataInc/polly-docs/docs/Apps/metabolomics_data_analysis.md

 ## Fetching dataset

 The first component is the *Data picker*, which allows you to enter the repo from which you want to use the data, and the dataset you want to use in the preset for the analysis.
-These inputs are filled in a Global input pop-up which comes up just after launching the preset.
+These inputs are filled in a Global input pop-up which comes up just after launching the application.

 ![Global Inputs](../img/Metabolomics Data Analysis/metabolomics_preset_3.png) <center>**Figure 3.** Global Inputs</center>